Clinician Educator Fellowship

 Details

-Applicants must have completed (or be in the final year of) an approved residency in Internal Medicine or Med-Peds.
+Applicants must be in the final year of (or have completed) an approved residency in Internal Medicine or Med-Peds.
 Fellows will be selected based on demonstrated excellence in clinical care and teaching and academic promise.
-Individuals from disadvantaged backgrounds are strongly encouraged to apply and explain their background in the letter of interest as we are committed to recruitment of a wide range of applicants.
-Salary with benefits will be provided at the appropriate UCSF post-graduate level (for reference: in 2024-2025 PGY-4 salary, which includes annual salary plus housing stipend, is $101,017.00 /year).
-Moreover, fellows will receive a meal card to use at UCSF cafeterias (for reference: in 2024-2025 this was $300/month).
+Applicants may describe in their application material how they have demonstrated proactive pursuit of career advancement opportunities and/or resilience and perseverance in their personal challenges and adversity.
+Of note, we adhere to UCSF-wide policies of anti-discrimination in our selection process (https://ophd.ucsf.edu/about-us).
+Salary with benefits will be provided at the appropriate UCSF post-graduate level (for reference: in 2025-2026 PGY-4 salary, which includes annual salary plus housing stipend, is $106,127.00 /year).
+Moreover, fellows will receive a meal card to use at UCSF cafeterias (for reference: in 2025-2026 this was $300/month).
 All fellows will have 4 weeks of vacation time to use at their discretion, a few additional days off during the winter holiday season, as well as all clinic holidays off.

 Thank you for your interest, I look forward to hearing from you soon!
 If you have further questions or would like to meet to discuss the Fellowship, please do not hesitate to reach out via email.